Hidden Slide Menu on Left

 Wife Mary nee Jecks Original in colour at Puke Ariki

-John Hursthouse (b 1745 - d 1806) married 12 Jan 1769 in Worlaby By Brigg, Lincoln to Sarah Hannah (bapt.
+John Hursthouse was born at Croft 1st Jan 1745 (d 1806) married 12 Jan 1769 in Worlaby By Brigg, Lincoln to Sarah Hannah (bapt.
 8 Apr 1744 Worlaby By Brigg, Lincoln, daughter of John and Amy Hannah; she died 1782) John and Sarah lived at Tydd St Mary's, Lincolnshire and Charles Hursthouse was their last child and only surviving son.
+John was called "Squire Huttis" by the people and compiled this family tree.

 Children of John and Sarah Hursthouse

-Charles was educated at Mr Bricknells School, Ponders End, North London and farmed his father's estate at Tydd St Mary.
-Well educated and cultivated but was considered financially irresponsible (statement source - Jecks Family) He was a man fond of science, flowers and trees and in Tydd undertook an enormous amount of planting which earned him public tribute.
-He owned land and had a business as a timber merchant in Suffolk.
+Charles was educated at Mr Bricknells School, Ponders End, North London and farmed his father's estate at Tydd St Mary which during his father's time had become a large property.
+Allen in his history of Lincolnshire (Vol 1 p.386) says: "Sir Clement Trafford was formerly Lord of the Manor but it has been recently purchased by Chas, Hursthouse Esq."
+(Thought to be before 1833) Charles was well educated and cultivated but was considered financially irresponsible (statement source - Jecks Family) He was a man fond of science, flowers and trees and in Tydd undertook an enormous amount of planting which earned him public tribute.
+He owned land, had a business as a timber merchant in Suffolk and made a great deal of money during the French War.

-Charles Hursthouse Sen. (1781-1854) owned land and had business as a timber merchant in Suffolk, England.
-He married 15 Oct 1806 at the Hemingford Grey Parish Church, Huntingdonshire to Mary Jecks.
-As she was just under 21 years of age, the consent of her father was needed and was married by special licence (she was born: 10 Nov 1785 in St Peters, Wisbech; her Father: Isaac Jecks, Mother: Mary Bloomar)
+Charles mar: 15 Oct 1806 at the Hemingford Grey Parish Church, Huntingdonshire to Mary Jecks.
+She was aged just under 21 years so consent of her father was needed and they were married by special licence (Mary was born: 10 Nov 1785 in St Peters, Wisbech; her Father: Isaac Jecks, Mother: Mary Bloomar)

 The Hursthouse family returned to Wisbech at 2 yearly intervals for the christening of 6 of the nine children and Sarah, Hannah and Charles jun. were also baptised together on December 7th, 1819 at Dr William's Library, Redcross Street, Cripplegate, London, EC1